Town-of-Impostors/TownOfImpostors/README.md

 - **Disable Body Report:** Toggles on/off body reporting (to get a different kind of gameplay)
 - **Dead Player See All Roles:** Toggles whether dead players should see all roles (after a meeting only)
 - **Impostors Do Not Know Each Other:** Toggles whether Impostors know each other
+- **Impostors Can Kill Inside Vents:** Toggles whether Impostors can kill any other players inside of vents (if they are in the vent too)
+- **Vents Hold Multiple Bodies:** Toggles whether multiple bodies can be disposed in one vent (default is 1 body maximum if toggled off)
+- **Can Vent With Body:** Toggle whether players can vent with bodies

 ## Crewmate Team